SLAMS-Propelled Electron Acceleration at High-Mach Number Astrophysical Shocks: Electron acceleration with SLAMS

 \subsection{Quasi-periodic shock acceleration}

 In Sec.~\ref{sec:slams} we showed that in the case $M_{\rm A} \gtrsim 80$, SLAMS amplify $B_\perp$ by a factor of $\gtrsim 10$ (which we find to increase with the shock Mach number).
-Also, we find that both scales $\lambda_{\rm SLAMS}$ and $\lambda_{\rm CR}$ are much larger than the Larmor radius of the upstream thermal electrons.
-Such an amplified large scale magnetic field thus significantly alters the processes of electron injection, diffusion, and acceleration.
-In order to propagate upstream by gliding along highly inclined magnetic field lines, adiabatic (i.e., magnetized) electrons first need to overcome a condition imposed by the geometry of the field itself.
-This means that electrons need to reach a total threshold velocity along the field lines $v_g \approx (B_\perp / B_0) v_{\mathrm{sh}}$ which implies the geometric condition $\vec{v} \cdot \vec{B}/B > v_g$ (where $\vec{v}$ is electron velocity).
-If SLAMS are subluminal,\footnote{We refer here to the luminality of SLAMS and not to that of the shock, since the superluminal fields at quasi-parallel shocks are induced by SLAMS and not by the mean background field.} electrons pre-heated in the precursor can fulfill the geometric condition.
+Also, we find that scales $\lambda_{\rm SLAMS}$ and $\lambda_{\rm CR}$ are much larger than the Larmor radius of the upstream thermal electrons.
+Such an amplified large scale magnetic field thus significantly alters electron injection, diffusion, and acceleration.
+In order to propagate upstream by gliding along highly inclined magnetic field lines, adiabatic (i.e., magnetized) electrons first need to reach a total threshold velocity along the field lines $v_g \approx (B_\perp / B_0)\,v_{\mathrm{sh}}$ which implies the geometric condition $\vec{v} \cdot \vec{B}/B > v_g$ (where $\vec{v}$ is electron velocity).
+If SLAMS are subluminal,\footnote{We refer here to the luminality of SLAMS and not to that of the shock, since the superluminal fields at parallel shocks are induced by SLAMS and not by the mean background field as in the case of oblique shocks.} electrons pre-heated in the precursor can fulfill this geometric condition.
 However, if the shock is fast (i.e., $v_{\mathrm{sh}} > c\, B_0 / B_\perp$), SLAMS present a superluminal configuration to magnetized electrons.
 This is the case observed in all our high-$M_{\rm A}$ PIC runs, since $B_\perp / B_0 > 1 / \gamma_{sh} \beta_{sh}$.
 The superluminal SLAMS are also expected for shocks with velocities $v_\mathrm{sh} \sim 10^4\,\mathrm{km/s}$ as we show in Sec.~\ref{sec:GeV}.